ZachJDev/Portfolio/src/pages/posts/blog/2019/12 Dec/20 Headaches/2019-12-20 Headaches.md

  🤕 🤕 🤕 · ·

-###2.
-I repeated myself and my code  many times.
+### 2. I repeated myself and my code  many times

 Why waste all that time writing a function whose name I won't remember when I can just copy-and-paste the code I need down here?

 Again, a big, annoying mistake that was only mitigated by my scale.

  🤕 🤕 🤕 🤕 ·

-###3.
-No comments, no documentation.
+### 3. No comments, no documentation

 Remember above, when I said:

 >...and thankfully I am the only person who will ever read the code.